Sayanta66/Documentation-Portfolio/README.md

 Hi, I am [Sayanta Banerjee](https://twitter.com/DevSayanta).
 This page contains a proof of my work on documentation and a non-comprehensive list of articles proudly written by me.
 Find my certifications [here](https://www.linkedin.com/in/sayanta-banerjee/details/certifications/).
 Badges at Credly can be found [here](https://www.credly.com/users/sayanta-banerjee).

-The Civo Kubernetes and Cloud-native glossary is out now.
-Check it out [here](https://www.civo.com/blog/kubernetes-and-cloud-native-az-guide).

 ## API Documentation

 * **Python API** - Generated mock API documentation for the Python Math API.
 Check it out from [Sphinx-Mock-API-Documentation](https://github.com/Sayanta66/Sphinx-Mock-API-Documentation).